 Brand Trust + 2-Jar Efficiency

-The Bajaj Rex is the DU Tech Team's top pick at this price point for one simple reason: Bajaj's 80-year brand legacy means genuine service centers in every Indian city and real spare parts availability.
+The Bajaj Rex is my top pick at this price point for one simple reason: Bajaj's 80-year brand legacy means genuine service centers in every Indian city and real spare parts availability.
 The 500W copper-wound motor handles daily chutney and ginger-garlic paste without complaint.
 The 2-jar set (1.0L + 0.4L) covers all standard light-use tasks.
 The OLP reset button is clearly visible on the base — a safety non-negotiable that Bajaj never skips.

 Lifelong LLMG23